 There’s been a concerted effort to overturn due process in these judicial foreclosure states, on the theory that foreclosures must be quickly flushed through the system so the market can “clear.”
 Incredibly, house organs like the Fed still express this opinion even after years of documented evidence of illegal foreclosures using false and forged documents in court.
 The explicit recommendation from the Federal Reserve is to react to systematic foreclosure fraud by closing the courthouse doors to troubled borrowers.

 The entire premise that judicial foreclosure states are prolonging the housing slump is completely spurious.
 Nothing furthers the housing slump more than a spate of foreclosures flooding the market, increasing the supply of distressed homes that sell cheaply and bringing down property values in a particular area.
 That’s what the Fed is arguing for.

 It’s not only the Fed.
-Alfred Pollard, general counsel to the Federal Housing Finance Agency, has said this openly in Congressional hearings, and wrote an unusual letter to California, basically arguing against their proposed “homeowner’s bill of rights,” which confers a private right of action to homeowners to allow them due process in foreclosure.
+Alfred Pollard, general counsel to the Federal Housing Finance Agency, has said this openly in Congressional hearings.
+He wrote an unusual letter to California, basically arguing against their proposed “homeowner’s bill of rights,” which confers a private right of action to homeowners to allow them due process in foreclosure.
 Pollard argued along the same lines as the Fed, that there’s no long-term benefit to foreclosure delays.
 This didn’t work in California, incidentally: the Homeowner’s Bill of Rights passed out of a conference committee today, and is nearing final passage.